-- a Running the boat with the trim angle of the bow too high - b Running the boat with no forward hatches open
+- the bow too high - Running the boat with no forward hatches open

 Selecting Accessories For Your Outboard

 Genuine Mercury Precision or Quicksilver Accessories have been specifically designed and tested for your outboard.
 These accessories are available from Mercury Marine dealers.